 To motivate employees to work ethically and sincerely with the right attitude while following the rules and taking responsibility for their actions, we have added ‘ethics and sincerity’ to the employee's performance rating.

 When an employee acts in a remarkable way, this is reflected in the evaluation.

 Furthermore, we translate into English and share the information on illegal matters throughout the Ricoh Group that are reported to top management.

 As mentioned in “Risk Management” the risks relating to violations of compliance was set up as part of the risk management items which may exert a significant influence on the group's business (operation), the risk management is carried out, with focus on preventive measures on one hand, and rapid response in the event of an outbreak of a risk on the other.

-"The Ricoh Group Code of Conduct" provides for the global basic policy and specific actions, while the Group standards and Guidelines provide for items that call for further responses.
+“The Ricoh Business Conduct Guidelines” provides for the global basic policy and specific actions, while the Group standards and Guidelines provide for items that call for further responses.

 The following shows examples of responses to some of the compliance related risks.

-The Ricoh Group established RGS, "Ricoh Group Standard for Bribery Prevention" in compliance with " 5.
-Limits on entertainment and gifts," and" 6.
-Doing business with public bodies and making political contributions," stipulated in "Ricoh Group Code of Conduct."
+The Ricoh Group established RGS, “Ricoh Group Standard for Bribery Prevention” in compliance with “5.
+Limits on entertainment and gifts”, and “6.
+Doing business with public bodies and making political contributions”, stipulated in “Ricoh Business Conduct Guidelines”.